 EMDR is short for eye movement desensitization and reprocessing.
 During EMDR therapy, a psychotherapist guides you to revisit painful memories while your therapist directs your eye movements.

 This may seem strange or bizarre.
 Why would moving your eyes while recalling a distressing event help you heal?
-Actually, by diverting your attention while you’re evoking painful memories allows you to bring them up without being overtaken by an emotional or psychological reaction.
+Actually, diverting your attention while you’re evoking painful memories allows you to bring them up without being overtaken by an emotional or psychological reaction.

 If you’ve ever been plagued by agonizing memories, you know that they may dissipate as you continue to recall them.
 Time heals all wounds.